Volunteer Equine Therapy Projects in Argentina

 - Start dates: Flexible

-Our Equine Therapy project in Bolivia combines elements of both our Care work and Animal Care projects, and is open to volunteers taking a gap year, career break, or even a volunteer holiday.
-You do not need any specific experience to volunteer on this project; however volunteers will be involved in both looking after the horses and also caring for the children - so having a love for both horses and children on this project is a must!
+Our Equine Therapy project combines elements of both our Care work and Animal Care projects, and is open to volunteers taking a gap year, career break, or even a volunteer holiday.
+You do not need any specific experience to volunteer on this project; however an interest in horses and enthusiasm to work with vulnerable children and adults is important.

-Volunteering abroad with horses on the Equine Therapy Project in Bolivia
+Volunteering abroad with horses on the Equine Therapy Project in Argentina

-Your role will vary each day, offering a diverse range of experiences and work to get involved in.
-The effect of the therapy varies with each child; however, by displaying enthusiasm and a passion for horses you can play a part in their enjoyment and help to create a positive experience for every student.
+Your role will therefore vary each day, offering a diverse range of experiences and work to become involved in.
+The effect of the therapy varies with each patient; however, by displaying enthusiasm and a passion for horses you can play a part in their enjoyment and help to create a positive experience for every student.
 Your very presence will help to make each session enjoyable - which is vital to maintaining the interest of the children.

-Volunteers are not required to speak Spanish, as the placement staff can all speak English.
-A certain level of Spanish, though, will be an advantage when communicating with the children and their families.
+An intermediate level of Spanish is required for this placement to ensure that you can interact fully with the local staff.
 You will receive guidance not only from the Projects Abroad staff, but also from your supervisor at the centre.

 This placement is fully researched, safety audited and risk assessed in accordance with the British Standard BS8848 for the Adventure Travel Sector.